Mudasra/NetFlix-GPT/README.md

 create sign up for account
 implement sign in user api
 created redux store with user slice
+Bugfix: sign up user displayname and profile picture update
+Bugfix: if the user is not signed in redirect / browse to the login page unsubscribed to the onauthstatechanged callback

  # Features
  login / sign up page
  Browser
  Header
  bg movie playing